And the Angel of the Lord appeared to him, and said to him, “The Lord is with you, you mighty man of valor!”

 Judges 6:12 (ESV)

-Would you be surprised to learn that Jesus appears in this Old Testament story of Judges?
+Would you be surprised to learn that Jesus appears in this Old Testament story from the book of Judges?

 Our devotion today is about one of the judges that I believe has been wrongfully maligned as a coward.
 If believers have contributed to this disdain, they have judged him sinfully.